Good Hair Nutrition Foods

 For an enhanced boost, consider a hyaluronic acid supplement, such as Amino Collagen C.

 B Vitamins are an important component that work with iron to help create red blood cells.
 If you’re not getting enough B vitamins, the cells starve and your hair is prone to shedding and stopped growth.
 Pork, beans, chicken, and oatmeal are good sources of B vitamins.

 Zinc will strengthen your hair follicles and prevent loss through its ability to bind proteins.
-Zinc protects the scalp from dryness by supporting oil glands.
-Shellfish are high in zinc content, but if that's not your thing, keep a bag of sunflower seed or peanuts on hand to bridge the gap.
-Many grains are fortified with zinc as well.
-But if you're a keto diet or paleo diet advocate, and/or oysters aren't your thing, zinc supplements are easy to find.
+It protects the scalp from dryness by supporting oil glands.
+Shellfish are high in zinc content, but if that’s not your thing, keep a bag of sunflower seed or peanuts on hand to bridge the gap.
+Many grains are zinc fortified as well.
+But if you’re a keto diet or paleo diet advocate, and/or oysters aren’t your thing, zinc supplements are easy to find.